rpadgettdenver/500_ED_Risk_Retro_BP/docs/penalty_calculation_source_of_truth.md

 When implementing these calculations:

+- [ ] Read Baseline Year from CSV for pathway starting points
 - [ ] Read First Interim Target Year from CSV (default to 2025 if missing)
 - [ ] Apply caps/floors to ALL targets before using them
 - [ ] Use weather normalized EUI for actual consumption